 Explore the Marina & Palm Jumeirah

-The artificially created archipelago of Palm Jumeirah and the nearby Marina is fun of adventure and fun for all to revel in.
-Whilst the Palm Jumeirah is an attraction and a stunning sight itself, there is so much more to do.
-Families will enjoy all the fun offered at the Atlantis Aquaventure waterpark, and adventure seekers will love the watersports available and the speed boat tour of the Marina in the sparkling Persian Gulf.
-Finish your days with dinner watching the sunset beyond the coast.
+The artificially created archipelago of Palm Jumeirah and the nearby Marina is fun for all.
+Whilst the Palm Jumeirah is an attraction and a stunning sight in itself, there is so much more to do.
+Families will enjoy the Atlantis Aquaventure waterpark, and adventure seekers will love the watersports and the speed boat tour of the Marina in the sparkling Persian Gulf.
+Finish your days with dinner watching the sunset beyond the horizon.

 The Palm Jumeirah archipelago